-Guest bedroom - Renovation project in Cambridge
+Guest bedroom - Renovation project, Cambridge

 Small Bedroom Adjacent to the Landing

 We chose a striking gold wallpaper with geometric lines softened by organic curves.
-It brings a sense of movement and warmth to the room, catching the light beautifully and adding depth without overwhelming the space.
+It brings movement and warmth to the room, catching the light beautifully and adding depth without overwhelming the space.
 The bed, with its rattan and walnut finish, introduces natural texture and a grounded elegance that complements the metallic tones.

 Given the room’s size, layout was key.
 We kept the furniture minimal but purposeful, allowing the wallpaper, lighting, and soft furnishings to take centre stage.
-The result is a bedroom that feels curated and calm—a quiet retreat that reflects the client’s personality while harmonising with the design language of the adjacent landing.
+The result is a bedroom that feels curated and calm — a quiet retreat that reflects the client’s personality while harmonising with the design language of the adjacent landing.

 Previous